SAP/ui5-language-assistant/packages/language-server/test/manual_tests/annotation_metaPath_attribute_handling.md

     <macros:Chart contextPath="/Travel" metaPath="" id="chart1" />
 ```

-8. Place cursor in the `metaPath` value and trigger code completion.
+8. Place the cursor at the `metaPath` value and trigger code completion.
 Observe only term and no other navigation segments are suggested.
 Press `Enter` to insert the term into the document.
 Observe no error messages are shown for the attribute value.

 ### **Step 2**: Validation of metaPath attribute